alexperronnet/openclassrooms-14-hrnet-admin/README.md

 # HRnet

-> [!WARNING]\
+> [!CAUTION]
-> This repository contains a project from my "JavaScript React Developer" training program with [OpenClassrooms](https://openclassrooms.com/fr/).
-After the program's conclusion on September 20th, 2023, the project will no longer be updated or maintained.
+> This repository contains a project completed as part of my training at [OpenClassrooms](https://openclassrooms.com).
+Having successfully concluded the program, the project is now archived and is no longer maintained.
+Please note that the repository remains available for reference purposes only; some links or features may not work as expected.

 ![Preview](./.github/assets/preview.png)